-For the most part, canine body language is predictive, universal throughout the species, honest and reliable.
+For the most part, dog body language is predictive, universal throughout the species, honest and reliable.
 Sometimes the expressions can be more subtle, but even with an untrained eye, it won’t take you long to learn what your dog is saying.

 You probably spend a fair amount of time watching and observing your dog already, like when she’s playing and frolicking about, having a grand old time.
 This is a wonderful thing to do.
 This gives you insight into what she looks like when she’s relaxed.
 You might notice things like her ears are in a neutral position, her mouth is open and tongue may be hanging out, her tail is down in a loose position (not rigid or tucked), and her gaze is easy.